Andrea269/ScalaSpark-TweetAnalysis/README.md

 # Tweets Analysis using Scala + Spark

-##Abstract
-Project dedicated to the analysis of tweets through spark streaming.
+The project is dedicated to the analysis of the hashtags in the tweets through spark streaming.
+The final output are two json files with the information to compute on a web interface (also included into the project) the graph and the bubble chart.

 Tested with JDK 1.8